gmitch215/StarCosmetics/README.md

 ## 📓 Changelog

+🐄 v1.0.2 - Jan 16, 2023
+- Added 6 new Structures, 2 new pets, and other additions
+- Added Configurability for Entity, Block, and Item Trail Disappear Times
+- Created a Setting to manage placement of the Pet
+- Fixed GUI sounds being heard by other players

 💽 v1.0.1 - Dec 22, 2022
 - Fixed issues with loading on pre-1.19 versions
 - Added more cosmetic content